lauralinares/collaborativetranslation/README.md

 Dear Aileen,

+Many thanks for your quick response.
+I have just talked to my team and we are happy to accept the €2000 price.
+Thanks very much for understanding the situation and giving us a special quote.
+Please include an invoice for this quote on delivery of the project.

+Also, I'm afraid I'm going to have to be away for a few hours today so I might not be readily available to answer your team's questions.
+Is there any way we could set up a shared document of sorts so that my team can reply directly to yours without my mediation, in case more questions arise?

+Many thanks,
+Laura

+--
+Dear Aileen,

 The articles will be published online, as well as on a special issue of the client's magazine focusing on Irish women in history, aimed at a general (Irish and British mostly) readership.
 The layout will be the same and indeed should be preserved, but there is a certain flexibility, so the word count does not need to be exactly the same.

 Many thanks,